apache/mxnet/docs/system/program_model.md

 ```
 This will create overhead in terms of computation and memory (which could be optimized, with cost).

-So the libraries like cxxnet, caffe take a different approach.
+So the libraries like CXXNet, Caffe take a different approach.
 To support more coarse grained operations
 such as BatchNormalization, and the SigmoidLayer directly.
-In each of these layers, the calculation kernel is handcrafted
+In each of these layers, the calculation kernel is hand crafted
 with one or only some CUDA kernel launches.
 This brings more efficiency to these implementations.

 ### Compilation and Optimization